Don't Panic! Better, Fewer, Syntax Errors for LR Parsers: Using error recovery in practice

 \subsection{Can semantic action execution continue in the face of error recovery?}

-In Yacc, semantic actions can assume that each symbol in the production has `normal' data attached to it (either a rule's value or the string matching a token; Yacc's error recovery is implicitly expected to maintain this guarantee).
-This assumption is unsafe in our setting, if we apply a repair sequence with an insert repair: the inserted token will have a type but no value.
+In Yacc, semantic actions can assume that each symbol in the production has `normal' data attached to it (either a rule's value or the string matching a token; Yacc's error recovery is implicitly expected to maintain this guarantee) whereas, in our setting, inserted tokens have a type but no value.
 Given the input `(2 + 3', the inserted close bracket is not hugely important, and our calculator returns the value 5.
 However, given the input `2 +', \cpctplus finds a single repair sequence \emph{[Insert Int]}: what should a calculator do with an inserted integer?
 Our naive calculator simply \texttt{panic}s (which is roughly equivalent to `raises an exception and then exits') in such a situation (the \texttt{unwrap} in Figure \ref{fig:api:naive} on line 17).
 However, there are two alternatives to this rather extreme outcome: the semantic action can assume a default value or stop further execution of semantic values while allowing parsing to continue.
 Determining which is the right action in the face of inserted tokens is inherently situation specific.
-We therefore need to find a pragmatic way for users to control what happens in such cases.
+We therefore need a pragmatic way for users to control what happens in such cases.

 The approach we take is to allow users to easily differentiate normal vs.~inserted tokens in a semantic action.
 Pseudo-variables that reference tokens have (slightly simplified) the Rust type \texttt{Result<Lexeme, Lexeme>}.
 Rust's \texttt{Result} type\footnote{Equivalents are found in several other languages: Haskell's \texttt{Either}; O'Caml's \texttt{result}; or Scala's \texttt{Either}.} is a sum type which represents success (\texttt{Ok($\ldots$)}) or error (\texttt{Err($\ldots$)}) conditions.
 We use the \texttt{Ok} case to represent `normal' tokens created from user input and the \texttt{Err} case to represent tokens inserted by error recovery.
 Since the \texttt{Result} type is widely used in Rust code, users can avail themselves of standard idioms.